MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/guarded-fabric-shielded-vm/guarded-fabric-initialize-hgs-ad-mode-default.md

 ---
-title: Initialize the HGS cluster using AD mode in a new forest (default) ms.custom: na ms.prod: windows-server-threshold ms.topic: article
+title: Initialize the HGS cluster using AD mode in a new dedicated forest (default) ms.custom: na ms.prod: windows-server-threshold ms.topic: article